dweissner/dweissner.github.io/_posts/2021-02-14-Pricing-Washi.md

 It wasn't until I got home and my partner picked up my receipt and looked up at me from the couch in pure astonishment that I realized an error had been made.
 I could not even give him an explanation when he asked me.
 Why did I not pay attention to the price?
 Was there a drug lurking in the air the shop impairing my thinking or a black whispering like that of Frodo's ring luring me to open my wallet?

-The feeling in this shop was of pure pleasure.
-The style was inspiringly minimalistic with item and lampshade perfectly situated.
-It was there I spotted a set of watercolor paints neatly packaged in a soft woven box.
+The feeling in the shop was pure pleasure.
+The style was inspiringly minimalistic and spaciously staged for slow pondering with every item, art and lampshade thoughtfully placed.
+It was there where I spotted a set of watercolors neatly packaged in a soft beige, woven box with Japanese lettering etched across the top.

 This was my first time in any store after several weeks of lockdown due to Covid-19 and actually all non-essential shops were still closed.
 This one was quietly opening its doors to those who dared to quietly ask.
 I needed to call ahead to make an appointment.
 I felt lucky to even reach someone.